 Buses from Christchurch Airport

 Regular Metro bus services connect the airport to the city centre and many other locations in Christchurch.
 The Purple Line and Route 29 buses go via the city centre.
 You can buy your tickets from the driver.
-Tickets cost $8 one way and $14 return.
-All buses depart from outside the far end of the international arrivals terminal.
+Tickets cost $8.50 one way and $15 return.
+All buses depart from the northern end of the International Arrivals Hall (exit through Door 9).

 Richard Pearse Airport, Timaru